dkleitsas/SilksongRL/README.md

 ## TO DO

-- Replace API system with websockets(?)
-- Set up periodic testing rounds or at least a testing option/endpoint (unsure about this one)
-- Add dedicated README files to the python API and unity mod components for more detailed information
+- Add dedicated README files to the python client and unity mod components for more detailed information
 - Set up custon reset system to remove dependency on Debug mod and for more flexibility
 - Set up custom battle trigger system to streamline training (not sure if possible)
 - Add more boss encounters (Lace 2, Second Sentinel might be good ideas to consider)